 - Produce no waste.
 This is a goal, but it won’t always be possible.
 Still, you can go a long way by taking steps to reduce your waste.
-Compost your vegetable scraps, use greywater to irrigate, and patch up old tools rather than discarding them.
+Compost your vegetable scraps, use greywater to irrigate, and patch up old tools rather than discard them.

 - Design from patterns to details.
 There are patterns found in nature that you’ll want to use - where your garden is shady or has a lot of runoff after rain.
 Other patterns that might help with the details of your design include your own habits.
 What paths do you use to move around your garden?
 The places you intend to use the most ought to be the easiest to get to.

 - Integrate rather than segregate.
-Companion planting like a Three Sisters Garden is an excellent example of this.
+Companion planting, like a Three Sisters Garden, is an excellent example of this.

 - Use slow and small solutions.
 As you work to mimic natural systems, you’ll notice that change happens slowly.
 This principle can keep you from overextending yourself by taking on big projects that you can’t keep up with.
 Small changes are easier to make and sustain.